 If the budget allows it, a wise product owner will hire a growth hacker prior to the actual development and the official launch.

 From code to the visuals, from the colors to the name – all the definitions of the product should be implemented in a growth mindset.

-Ideally, a growth hacker should have basic knowledge in design, coding, optimizing , data analysis, and others.
+Ideally, a growth hacker should have basic knowledge in design, coding, optimizing, data analysis, and more.

 Here are some of the necessary steps to be taken during a growth hacking process:

-Step #1: Break down the primary goal (growth) to realistic yet ambitious mini-goals.
+Break down the primary growth goal into realistic, yet ambitious mini-goals.

 Bad example: Penetrating a new market.